Mark McGwire: Later playing career (1999–2001)

 McGwire kept his high level of offensive production from 1998 going in 1999 while setting or extending several significant records.
 With 65 home runs, he led MLB for the fourth consecutive season.
 It was also his fourth consecutive season with at least 50 home runs, extending his own major league record.
 Sosa, who hit 63 home runs in 1999, again trailed McGwire.
-Thus, they became the first, and still only, players in major league history to hit 60 or more home runs in consecutive seasons.
+Thus, they became the first, and still only, players in major league history to hit 60 or more home runs in consecutive seasons; both players played on teams that finished below .500, which also made them part of dubious history as the first players with 60 home runs for teams with a losing record, a mark that has not been matched since (for all players with 50-HR seasons, McGwire is the only player to have three come on losing teams).
 McGwire also set a record from 1998 to 1999 for home runs in a two-season period with 135.
 He also owned the highest four-season home-run total, with 245 from 1996 to 1999.
 In 1999, he drove in an NL-leading 147 runs while only having 145 hits, becoming the first player with more RBIs than hits in a season.

 Following the 1999 season, McGwire and the Cardinals exercised a mutual option in his contract for the 2001 season which would pay him $11 million for the 2001 season.
 Shortly before the 2001 season, McGwire and the Cardinals agreed to another extension through the 2004 season for $30 million which, according to Phil Rogers in the Chicago Tribune, was far less than he could have made in free agency.